 By way of summary, Part II of this Article introduced the jus ad bellum and jus in bello framework that will regulate the use of future EAIs.
 This started with the necessary introduction of Article 2(4) UN Charter regarding the prohibition of the threat and use of force.
 Importantly, that examination identified that while the codified version of self-defense that is contained within Article 51 UN Charter and the customary version of self-defense are recognized as lawful exceptions to Article 2(4), pre-emptive self-defense remains unlawful.
 The authors also used this analysis to provide further support to the principle of concurrent application, which ensures both jus ad bellum and jus in bello norms are applicable to all self-defensive actions.
 Part III introduced and examined the concept of influence communications, and propaganda, for self-defensive purposes.
 Here, the authors identified two key concepts: the existing practice of perpetual self-defense, and the potential for nations to invoke self-defense by proxy—the latter being an act in which an indirect application of force is a foreseeable consequence of applying perpetual self-defense.
 In this discussion, the authors also introduced and justified the need to consider the jus post bello in EAI pre-emptive assessments.

 Part IV introduced the authors’ test and identified the conditions under which an EAI should be permitted to act pre-emptively.
-In particular, the authors’ test expanded the principle of concurrent application to include a pre-bello and post bellum assessment and provided a method for assigning a -legal nature to the latter.
-Here, they utilized a hypothetical scenario, and four alternate analyses, to walk the reader through some of the situations in which EAI assessments will, and will not, be either necessary and/r permitted.
-Finally, Part V considered a number of further implications for other areas of the ad bellum discussion: Collective Security, Humanitarian Intervention, R2P.
+In particular, the authors’ test expanded the principle of concurrent application to include a pre-bello and post bellum assessment and provided a method for assigning a quasi-legal nature to the latter.
+Here, they utilized a hypothetical scenario, and four alternate analyses, to walk the reader through some of the situations in which EAI assessments will, and will not, be either necessary and/or permitted.
+Finally, Part V considered a number of further implications for other areas of the ad bellum discussion: Collective Security, Humanitarian Intervention, and R2P.
 These final examinations were not intended to be expansive but were introduced to promote further discussion in this regard.

 Perhaps a footnote to position the discussion into an overall context is in light of oft-cited difficulty with proportionality assessments in the in bello realm.
 Those difficulties are primarily predicated and pertain to “dual-use” targets—ones which have both military and civilian effect; typically, this may include power stations.
-Interestingly, one might suggest that the reverse happens, and that influence communications would affect civilians first, with end point of nullifying a military attack.
-In a penultimate observation, the authors question whether the EAI should itself report to the UNSC once it has pre-emptivelyacted via proxy.
+Interestingly, one might suggest that the reverse happens, and that influence communications would affect civilians first, with the end point of nullifying a military attack.
+In a penultimate observation, the authors question whether the EAI should itself report to the UNSC once it has pre-emptively, or actually, acted via proxy.
 If so, this could be problematic because by doing so, it would almost defeat the purpose of on-going or perpetual self-defense—given, as previously alluded to, the best results would undoubtably be achieved while operating under the radar.
 Overwhelmingly, it has been the authors’ unwavering belief throughout this discussion that due to the benefit of their additional “foresight”, EAI assessments and decision-making would be made without political motivations and would not be restricted by human desideratum.
 In the purest strategic sense, an EAI would be “Machiavellian” in nature—the very purpose of the state being to protect and defend its citizens.
 The authors therefore manifestly maintain that recourse to the doctrine of pre-emptive self-defense is lawful under limited circumstances.